-How to Deliver Effective Speeches
+37 Tips to Deliver Effective Speeches

-Seventy-five percent of all Americans report having a fear of public speaking, beating out fear of spiders, fear of the dark and even fear of death.
+Seventy-five percent of all Americans report having a fear of public speaking.
+More than have a fear of spiders, fear of the dark and even fear of death.

 Know Your Audience

-Never forget who you're talking to.
-You're speaking to a specific audience.
-And audiences, by definition, gather to watch something that's worth their being held hostage in a cramped room for an extensive amount of time.
+Never forget who you are talking to.
+You are speaking to a specific audience.
+And audiences, by definition, gather to watch something that is worth their being held hostage in a cramped room for an extensive amount of time.

 Each audience is different.
-Keeping that in mind, here's how to gear your speech towards a specific audience:
+Keeping that in mind, here is how to gear your speech towards a specific audience:

 Find out what the average audience member will be like.
-Thinking about these simple elements will set you on the right track.
+Thinking about these simple elements will set you on the right track:

 A career-day speech in an elementary-school classroom is not the place to start pulling out terms like, "software development" when what you really want to say is "I do stuff with computers."

-*Think about the image you want to convey.
-When you're speaking to children, smile a lot and look friendly and warm.
+When you are speaking to children, smile a lot and look friendly and warm.
 When delivering a presentation to a group of distinguished colleagues, you still want to be accessible, but you must also maintain an authoritative air.

 The whole point of giving a speech is not just to make it through all your index cards, but to also communicate something to your audience.
 Consider these suggestions to help you out:

 One trick of the trade is to pretend that the audience is just one person.
 When there's only one person you have to worry about, you feel more of a personal connection to them.

 Nothing makes an audience more alert than a speaker who can stare down a crowd.
 Making eye contact means making a connection, and that is your number one goal.

-*Consider letting the audience participate.
-It's not applicable to all speeches, but letting members of the audience participate during your presentation will warm up a crowd.
-It'll encourage them to pay attention, thus making you easier to understand.
+It is not applicable to all speeches, but letting members of the audience participate during your presentation will warm up a crowd.
+It will encourage them to pay attention, thus making you easier to understand.

 Organize Your Speech